Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action ('Disable domain lock') and the resource ('the domain').
-It also specifies the context of preparing for transfer, differentiating it from the sibling tool 'domains_enableDomainLockV1'.
+The description clearly states the action ('Disable domain lock') and the resource ('for the domain'), and distinguishes from the sibling tool 'domains_enableDomainLockV1' by specifying the opposite operation.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.